 Tendon injuries are a common workplace accident and are generally suffered by people who carry out repetitive movements in the course of their work.
 These repetitive movements tend to cause damage to the tendons by way of deterioration.

-People who are at high risk of work related tendon injuries* are factory workers on an assembly line, office workers, supermarket workers and construction and manual labour workers.
+People who are at high risk of sustaining an overuse injury in work are factory workers on an assembly line, office workers, supermarket workers and construction and manual labour workers.

-Most common of accidents involving a soft tissue injury in public places have been:
+The most common accidents involving a soft tissue injury in public places have been:

-The value of your tendon injury* will depend on the specifics of your accident and case and the work that you do.
-To understand the value of your case, you must take into account the following:
+The value of your soft tissue injury claim will heavily depend on the specifics of your case.
+To value your claim, you must take into account the following:

 Once you have gathered all the relevant information in relation to your injury it is then time to move forward with your claim.
 It is important to use a personal injury solicitor to help you with this.